tweksteen/burst/doc/http.rst

 .. class:: RequestSet([reqs=None])

   RequestSet is just an easy way to group some :class:`~http.Request`.
-It behave like a list.
+It behaves like a list.
 You can access element at a specific index with the `[]` operator. `append`, `extend`, `pop`, `+` will behave as
   expected.